DaveMuirhead/DaveMuirhead/README.md

 As a Partner in <a href="https://brsg.io" target="_blank">Blue River Systems Group</a>, I help forward-thinking software product companies and IT organizations build custom software solutions on the Elixir and Java platforms.
 BRSG builds software <a href="https://github.com/brsg" target="_blank">here</a>.

 I've been developing software for 27 years in a variety of languages including Smalltalk, Lisp/Scheme, Scala and Java.
 After 20 years building software on the Java platform, I discovered the Elixir programming language in 2019 and - wow!
-Elixir is amazing and fun, so now that is my primary focus.
+Elixir, and the surrounding ecosystem, is amazingly productive, fun and capable.

 ## Tools and Tech
 <table width="100%">